Top 50+ Embedded C Interview Questions and Answers

 Endianess, which determines the byte ordering of multi-byte data types, is crucial for interoperability and data exchange between embedded systems with different architectures.
 Understanding endianness is essential when designing communication protocols, file formats, and network protocols to ensure data compatibility and integrity.

-57. Bit-banding in embedded C: How does it optimize memory access?
+57. How does bit-banding in embedded C optimize memory access?

 Ans: